 If you’ve been following Snapchat at all, you’ve probably seen dozens of articles saying things like “Snapchat is the new big thing for marketers”.
 It’s gotten pretty big, pretty quickly.

-Now imagine something like Snapchat, with all it’s features and marketing capabilities, and combine it with Instagram’s 500 million active monthly users.
+Now imagine something like Snapchat, with all its features and marketing capabilities, and combine it with Instagram’s 1 billion users.
 This will be a big win…

 …if you can do it right.